mahlenmorris/VCVRack/Memory.md

 #### LENGTH Knob, Attenuverter, and Input

-When a length of audio to play is needed (see the STYLE section below), the value of the LENGTH Input (if present) is multiplied by the Attenuverter value, and this product is added to the value of the LENGTH knob.
+When a length of audio to play is needed (see the STYLE section below), there are two ways this might be determined:
+* (default) the value of the LENGTH Input (if present) is multiplied by the Attenuverter value, and this product is added to the value of the LENGTH knob.
 That value is limited to a value from 1 ms to 10 seconds, and that length of audio within the buffer will be played.
+* if the **Interpret LENGTH as tempo and note length** menu option is set, then the input acts like a clock measuring the tempo of triggers to it, and the knob now selects from a variety of note lengths (e.g., quarter note, dotted 1/8th, etc.) based on that tempo.

 #### COUNT Knob

 The third STYLE uses this count from 1 - 128 to determine how many repetitions to play (at most) for each CLOCK input.

 #### STYLE Knob
-There are three possible settings for STYLE:
+There are four possible settings for STYLE:
-* **CLOCK only: LENGTH and COUNT ignored**
+* **CLOCK Restarts: Starts when CLOCK goes high (LENGTH and COUNT ignored)**
 * Every time a trigger is received by the CLOCK input:
 * * playback quickly fades out and stops (if already in progress)
 * * the playhead moves to POSITION
 * * a trigger is output at TRIG
 * * the playback quickly fades up and plays until the next CLOCK.
-* **Always plays LENGTH: CLOCK and COUNT ignored**:
+* **Always plays LENGTH: (CLOCK and COUNT ignored)**:
 * Playback starts at POSITION for LENGTH milliseconds; LENGTH is read every time the loop restarts.
 Once that playback is complete:
 * * playback quickly fades out and stops (if already in progress)
 * * the playhead moves to POSITION
 * * a trigger is output at TRIG
 * * the playback quickly fades up and plays until length is reached.
-* **CLOCK starts COUNT repeats of size LENGTH**:
+* **CLOCK starts repeats: COUNT repeats of size LENGTH**:
 * Every time a trigger is received by the CLOCK input:
 * * the LENGTH is read, and a repeat counter is set to zero.
 * * the playhead moves to POSITION